Before you embark on accreditation training

 Registering for the course

-- Part 1: Twelve eLearning modules and associated assessment tasks – completed within 2 months of enrolment.
-In the month prior to the course, we will send you more information about how to access these modules.
+Pre-learning (Part 1): Twelve eLearning modules and associated assessment tasks – completed before attendance at the face-to-face webinars.
+We will send you more information about how to access these modules in the month before the course.

 Fees and charges

-- Part 1: approximately $600 – we will notify you with more information about this about this one month prior to the course.
+- Part 1: approximately $600 – we will notify you with more information about this one month before the course.

 Registration steps

-To express your interest in training please use the EOI BOS main training Part 2 form.
-As places and courses become available, we notify people on the list via email.
+To express your interest in training courses for 2026, please use the Main training form.
+As future courses open, we will notify people on the list via email.

 Before registering

-Please review the accreditation criteria above, particularly the demonstration of technical skills – and familiarise yourself with the accreditation application form (DOCX 138KB).
+Please review the accreditation criteria, particularly the demonstration of technical skills, and familiarise yourself with the accreditation application form (DOCX 138KB).
 This will ensure that you are aware of the requirements you need to demonstrate for your application to be successful.

 Part 2 training sessions